Autodesk/hig/packages/vanilla/README.md

 ```bash
 plop
 ```
-use the arrows to select the `hig_skeleton`, type your component name (ex: `component123`), next type the location where you would want your component directory to live (ex: `src/components/component123_parent`).
+Use the arrows to select the `hig_skeleton`, type your component name (ex: `component123`), next type the location where you would want your component directory to live (ex: `src/components/component123_parent`).
 This will generate a `html`, `sass` and `js` file in the directory you provided, in our example it would create:
 ```
 src/components/component123_parent/component123/component123.html
 src/components/component123_parent/component123/component123.sass